swaaws/ARiMg/README.md

             according to the ARM Platform.

       The options are:
+      -c    Catch Hosts from Network

+      -d    Done Remove Reverse RSA key from deployment host

-      -i    Specify the ip where the deploy host conect over ssh.
+      -i    Specify the ip where the deploy host connect over ssh.
             (Default the host ipv6 address where arimg has build the image)

-      -u    Specify the user where the deploy host conect over ssh.
+      -u    Specify the user where the deploy host connect over ssh.
             (Current user where arimg has build the image)

       -k    Specify a file which used to provide an rsa key for user spinup.
             (The default is ~/.ssh/id_rsa).
+Note: Ansible use ~/.ssh/id_rsa

-      -r    Specify a file which used to allow conent to the deploy host.
+      -r    Specify a file which used to allow connent to the deploy host.
             (The default is ~/.ssh/reverse_rsa).

       -o    name the resulting image